Puntalytics/Puntalytics.github.io/_draft_central/ceiling_to_floor.md

 - Ian: 61
 - Jack: 55

-*Raphael: "The year is 2026, Jordan Stout signs a 5 year extension making him the highest paid punter in NFL history.
-Somewhere on draft twitter, people still argue that the Chargers drafted him too high.*
+**Raphael:** ***"The year is 2026, Jordan Stout signs a 5 year extension making him the highest paid punter in NFL history.
+Somewhere on draft twitter, people still argue that the Chargers drafted him too high."***

 ---